Most aspects of symfony can be configured either via a configuration file

 Default: off

-setting enables native PHP response compression.
+The compressed setting enables native PHP response compression.
 If set to

-, symfony will use ob_gzhandler
+on, symfony will use ob_gzhandler as a

-callback function for ob_start()
+callback function for ob_start().

-It is recommended to keep it to off
+It is recommended to keep it to off, and use the native compression

 mechanism of your web server instead.